babakfp/babakfp.ir/src/docs/svelte-outclick/+page.md

 - Type: `HTMLElement | HTMLElement[]`

-This prop expects an array of DOM nodes.
-Clicks on those nodes (and their children) will be ignored.
+This prop expects HTML elements.
+Clicks on those elements (and their children) will be ignored.
 Learn about [`bind:this`](https://svelte.dev/tutorial/bind-this).

 <!-- prettier-ignore -->
 ```svelte